so-sc/HackHarbor-3.0/Tech/day8.md

 * How Docker simplifies packaging and running applications
 * Key Docker concepts: image, container, Dockerfile, Hub
 * Ran real containers: `hello-world`, `nginx`, `httpd`
-* Concept of building your own image with a Dockerfile

 ---